Mshanets: The second church building from 1762

 In 1909, the renowned researcher of Ukrainian history, Vadym Shcherbakivskyi, visited the parish priest of Mshanets village, Father Mykhailo Zubrytskyi, during a scientific journey to the Boykivshchyna region commissioned by the Shevchenko Scientific Society in Lviv.
 He was supposed to "trace the distinctions of the Boyko type of churches, starting from the common..." and to provide an answer to Ihor Hrabar, stating that Boyko churches "differ from Muscovite, or rather, better to say, the general Great Russian style and have nothing in common with the Northern Russian (Arkhangelsk, Olonets, Vologda)...".

 Because the Church of the Nativity of the Blessed Virgin Mary did not fit into the Boyko architectural type based on its architectural and layout parameters, it was not included in his numerous works published after this journey, which debunked the myth of the connection between Boyko churches and Muscovite ones.
 We knew nothing about the architecture of the Church of the Nativity of the Blessed Virgin Mary of 1762 until 1937 and may never have found out if it were not for another circumstance: the researcher of Ukrainian wooden architecture, Mykhailo Dragan, drew attention to a photograph by V. Shcherbakivskyi, which was preserved in the archive of the Shevchenko Scientific Society, and determined that there was a unique monument of wooden sacred architecture in Mshanets village.
 Mykhailo Dragan classified it as a cruciform single-story church, which has "rare, clean quadrilateral tops" with two bends, and noted that it is a solitary cruciform church, indicating that "borrowed forms of wooden churches did not deviate far from similar forms of masonry ones".

 In this church, birth and death records from 1785 and marriage records from 1788 were kept.

+Reverse side of the handwritten Latin-language Schematism of the Zhukotyn Deanery, dated 23 October 1836, containing the entry on the village of Mshanets - No. 11.

+Fragment of the reverse side of the handwritten Latin-language schematism of the Zhukotyn Deanery, dated 23 October 1836.
+Original entry: "11.
+Mszaniec parochia.
+Eccl. ad nativitatem B. V. Mariæ.
+Patronus Aug.
+Imperator.
+Parochus Joannes Demianowski nat.
+1762 ord.
+1788."

+In 1836, the patron of the church was the Emperor.
+The village was home to 1,175 Greek Catholics.